dell-asm/dell-force10/docs/force10_firmwareupdate.md

 # Access Mechanism
 # --------------------------------------------------------------------------

-The Dell Force10 switch module uses telnet/ssh to access Dell Force10 switch device.
-The firmware update binary should be accessed by tftp protocol.
+The Dell Force10 switch module uses telnet/SSH to access the Dell Force10 switches.
+Use TFTP protocol to access the firmware update binary.

 # --------------------------------------------------------------------------
 #  Supported Functionality